Narcissistic personality disorder: Other features

 NPD patients may have difficulty accepting help.
 They may also exhibit vengeful fantasies, as well as violent and antisocial behaviour.
 They are more likely to try forms of plastic surgery due to a desire to gain attention and to be seen as beautiful.

-Patients with NPD have an impaired ability to recognize facial expressions or mimic emotions, as well as a lower capacity for emotional empathy and emotional intelligence but preserved capacity for cognitive empathy or an impaired theory of mind.
+Patients with NPD have an impaired ability to recognize facial expressions or mimic emotions, as well as a lower capacity for emotional empathy and emotional intelligence.
 People with NPD are less likely to engage in prosocial behavior.
 They can still act in selfless ways to improve others' perceptions of them, advance their social status, or if explicitly told to.
 Despite these characteristics, they are more likely to overestimate their capacity for empathy.
-Recent work, however, suggests narcissistic empathy deficits may be resolved (at least in part) by instructed perspective-taking.

 It is common for people with NPD to have difficult relationships.
 They may disrespect others' boundaries or idealize and devalue them.
 They commonly keep people emotionally distant, and project, deny, or split.
 NPD individuals manifesting vulnerability tend to become enraged when rejected or criticised, and may degrade, insult, or blame others who disagree with them.

 NPD may be associated with reduced insight into symptoms, especially in severe cases.
-However, work on lower levels of narcissism suggests such individuals are not only aware of their traits but see them in a positive light, and strive to maintain them over time.
 Given the high-function sociability associated with narcissism, some people with NPD might not view such a diagnosis as a functional impairment to their lives.

-Although overconfidence tends to make people with NPD very ambitious, such a mindset does not necessarily lead to professional high achievement and success, because they refuse to take risks, in order to avoid failure or the appearance of failure.
+Although overconfidence tends to make people with NPD very ambitious, such a mindset does not necessarily lead to professional high achievement and success, because they may refuse to take risks, in order to avoid failure or the appearance of failure.
 Moreover, the psychological inability to tolerate disagreement, contradiction, and criticism makes it difficult for persons with NPD to work cooperatively or to maintain long-term relationships.

+Individuals with NPD often do not practice or believe in harm avoidance.
+Instead, they view punishment and accountability as inferior and unnecessary, and view consequences with a low regard, regardless of their negative behaviors and actions.
+They have few social inhibitions due to their grandiose personality complex.

+Regarding novelty seeking, individuals contain an inherent pleasure to perform unusual gestures as an incentive to gain reward and extreme recognition for their gestures.

+Causes

+The cause of narcissistic personality disorder (NPD) is unclear, although there is evidence for a strong biological or genetic underpinning.
+It is unclear if or how much a person's upbringing contributes to the development of NPD, although many speculative theories have been proposed.
+Research on NPD is limited, because patients are hard to recruit for study.